 Once direct deposit is set up for your business and you have employee bank account information, you can start running payroll.

 You might choose to offer small business employee benefits.
-If you do, you must collect forms indicating their involvement in the programs.
+If you do, collect forms indicating their involvement in the programs.
 Employees need to give you forms even if they do not want to participate in the benefits program(s).

 Here are some benefits you might offer at your small business: